deeplinked/gridsome-learning/content/pages/psu.md

 This course will help students of TELENGANA/AP achieve their dream of cracking a government job by being by their side and clearing their doubts with the help of personalized TELEGRAM groups.

-This initiative by “Edu BASICS” at WARANGAL can act as an alternative to any high-cost coaching institutes that are insensitively rising the fees for coaching to unbearable levels.
+This initiative by “Company Name” at City can act as an alternative to any high-cost coaching institutes that are insensitively rising the fees for coaching to unbearable levels.

-So Come join us and “Learn Electrical with Edu Basics”.
-The coaching here at “Edu Basics” has
+So Come join us and “Learn Electrical with Company Name”.
+The coaching here at “Company Name” has

 - Afforadable fee
 - Talented and qualfied faculty (NIT/IIT alumnus)